antwankakki/Flint/README.md

 `parameters` will change from command to command.

 ## Contributing
 Have time to invest?
-Sure! we have tasks to implement.
+Great, because we have tasks to implement.

 * Submit your contributions as pull requests.
 Make sure you have run `make && make analyze` prior to submitting your PR. contributions with leaks will break the build.
 PRs that break the build will be rejected.